Tydax/the-giant-plant-eater/content/posts/jackfruit-stew-and-herby-dumplings.md

 author: Graham

 ---
-_This dish can be enjoyed all year round and can be easily adapted to season.
+_This dish can be enjoyed all year round and is easily adapted to the season.
 As a child, I loved a classic stew and dumplings.
 My mum would sometimes put raisins inside her mix.
 Traditionally dumplings would involve suet, but I have used a veggie suet replacement.
 You can make dumplings with margarine instead of the suet replacement._

 ![](/content/images/img_20200708_193844.jpg)